jjanvier/tdd.sh/README.md

 The message of this TDD session will be used to commit your changes.

-Then, start your classical TDD loop.
-Write a failing test, write the minimum code needed to make it pass, run all your tests, and refactor.
-To run your tests alias, use:
+Then, start your classical TDD loop: write a failing test, write the minimum code needed to make it pass, run all your tests, refactor and ensure all your tests are still green.
+The only difference, is that to run your tests you'll now use:

 ```bash
 tdd my_alias
 ```

+Where `my_alias` is the command used to launch your tests.
+It's defined in the configuration file, but we'll get back to that later.

-If your tests are green, your code is automatically committed.
+If after having launched `tdd my_alias`, your tests are green, then your code is automatically committed.
 Great!
 You can now refactor or write a new failing test.
+For both those actions, use `tdd my_alias` again.

-If your tests are red and you have configured a timer for this alias, you'll receive soon a small notification telling you to try to take a smaller step.
+If your tests are red and you have configured a timer for this alias, you'll receive soon a small notification encouraging you to take a smaller step.

 ### The configuration file